rsnodgrass/pyxantech/README.md

   appear to have licensed or copied the serial interface from Xantech.
 Both Monoprice and Dayton Audio use a version of the Xantech multi-zone controller protocol.

-* Some Xantech MX88 models use DB15 outputs on the rear, requiring a DB15 to DB9 adapter cable (PN 05913665).
-The pinouts of 05913665 are not currently documented ([possibly DB15-DB9 modem cable](https://www.aggsoft.com/rs232-pinout-cable/modem-db9-to-db15.htm)).
+* Some Xantech MX88 models use DB15 outputs on the rear, requiring a DB15 to DB9 adapter cable (PN 05913665), with the pinouts documented in some Xantech manuals.
 These Xantech models have a DB9 RS232 port on the front which can also be used.

 ## See Also